 STIS performance data include measured point spread functions, spatial profiles, line spread functions, total system throughput, sensitivity curves and calculators, internal and external background levels, photometric and astrometric accuracies.
-Anomalies are also described in pages accessible via the navigation bar at left.
+Anomalies are also described in pages accessible via the navigation bar at right.
 Historical descriptions of calibration programs are available.

 Overview of STIS Status after Orbital Verification